 What does it mean to file an extension?

 Filing for extension on a tax return is a common practice used by accountants that gives you additional time to file and to get financial records and tax documents in order.
 You are still responsible for submitting any payments owed to the government by the tax filing due date, but your tax return can be submitted later.
-If filing for extension, the due date for your 2021 S corporation return will become September 15, 2022.
+If filing for extension, you must submit the extension by March 15, 2024, and the due date for your 2023 Form 1120-S return will become September 15, 2024.

 How do you file for extension?

 Heard takes care of this for you!
 You can file for an extension using Form 7004 (the form and instructions to fill it out are viewable here).